shabbyrobe/go-num/README.md

 ## Credit Where Credit is Due

-This is a really tricky one; the provenance of a lot of the trickier code (the math for which is far beyond my potato brain) is difficult to determine.
-A lot of it traces back to Hacker's Delight, which includes the following copyright
+This is a really tricky one.
+The basics were written by me, but the provenance some of the trickier code (the math for which is far beyond my potato brain) is difficult to determine.
+A lot of it traces back to Hacker's Delight, which includes the following copyright disclaimer:
-disclaimer:

     You are free to use, copy, and distribute any of the code on this web site, whether modified by you or not.
 You need not give attribution.
 This